3174N/ani-chan/README.md

 ## License

-This repository is licensed under the [GPL-3 license](LICENSE), which allows you to do whatever you want with the code.
+The code in this repository is licensed under the [GPL-3 license](LICENSE), which basically allows you to do whatever you want with it.
 Feel free to clone, fork, make changes to the code, etc'.
 PRs are welcome!